- It is not accurate to say that dogs have autism but they can exhibit a condition similar to autism called canine dysfunctional behavior (CDB).

 Repetitive actions such as tail-chasing

 Obsessive tail-chasing behavior in bull terriers was actually the first behavior that led to studying the possibility that dogs could be autistic.
-Many of the types of behaviors to look out for are a part of normal dog behavior.
-It is when they are done repetitively and chronically that they may be signs of canine autism.
-Keep an eye out for extended periods of tail chasing, pacing or your dog walking in circles, chewing, licking objects, trance-like behaviors, and digging.
+Many of the types of compulsive behaviors to look out for are a part of normal dog behavior.
+It is when they are done repetitively and chronically that they may be signs of autism spectrum disorder.
+I like to keep an eye out for repetitive tail chasing behavior, pacing, or the dog walking in circles, chewing, licking objects, trance-like behaviors, and digging.
 If dogs suffer from these, regular and consistent exercise for a high energy dog breed should tire them enough to minimize these medical conditions.

 Inability to cope with change

-Dogs with canine autism show inordinate amounts of stress with the smallest changes to their routine or their environment.
+Dogs with CBD show inordinate amounts of stress with the smallest changes to their routine or their environment.
 New furniture, a new member of the household, or even dinner being served late may send them into a frenzy of the repetitive behaviors mentioned above.
-Your usually calm and shy dog may also become aggressive if forced to accept a new situation.
+A usually calm and shy dog may also show aggressive behaviors if forced to accept a new situation.

 Diagnosing Autism in Dogs

-Since canine autism is not well understood, having your dog diagnosed with autism is not a simple process.
-When you talk to your vet about your dog’s symptoms, the first thing they will try to do is rule out any other causes for the concerning behaviors.
-If none of these can be found then your vet may order blood tests to look for heightened levels of certain hormones and proteins.
-While the presence of these higher levels is not definitive, it is another indicator that your dog may be suffering from autism or canine dysfunctional behavior.
+Since CBD is not well understood, having a dog diagnosed with autism is not a simple process.
+It is my observation that when approaching an autism diagnosis, the vet first tries to rule out any other causes for the concerning dog behavior.
+If none of these can be found then the vet may order blood tests to look for heightened levels of certain hormones and proteins.
+While the presence of these higher levels is not definitive, it is another indicator that a dog may be suffering from autism or canine dysfunctional behavior.

-The combination of the blood test results and the presence of certain behaviors can only lead to a presumptive diagnosis of canine autism.
-Until more research is done and a better understanding of what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.
+The combination of the blood test results and the behavioral tests can only lead to a presumptive diagnosis of autism.
+Until more research is done on what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.

 Living With Autistic Dogs

-Whether or not your vet can tell you with all certainty that your dog is autistic, you will need to figure out how to deal with their symptoms.
+Whether or not a vet can tell with all certainty that a dog is autistic, owners will need to figure out how to deal with the symptoms.
 Some of the recommended courses of action are things that we already do as responsible owners to improve the health and welfare of any dog.
-These include making sure they get plenty of exercise, feeding them a well-balanced and healthy diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.
+These include making sure they get regular exercise, feeding a well-balanced diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.

 In addition, providing them a stress-free space where they can feel comfortable is essential.
-For a friend’s dog, this safe space can be the dog bed, my friend’s bed, or just a quiet corner, or even their cage.
-As much as possible allow your dog free access to this space and try not to disturb them when they choose to be there.
+For a friend’s dog, this safe space can be the dog bed, my friend’s bed, or just a quiet corner.
+As much as possible, I encourage letting the dog have free access to his safe space and try not to disturb them when they choose to be there.
 Also, it is best not to force them to go there if they do not want to.
-Their safe space should never be used as a punishment.
+Their safe space should never be used as a punishment for most dogs.

 Positive reinforcement when they do interact is helpful.
-It will help raise their comfort level and encourage them to do it more often.
-Don’t overdo it though.
-Too much petting or even verbal praise may send them scuttling off to their safe place again.
+It will help raise the dogs’ comfort level and encourage them to do it more often.
+Note though that too much petting or even verbal praise may send them scuttling off to their safe place again.
 I suggest getting a dog trainer who has experience with developmental disability.

-In some cases, especially if aggression or destructive behaviors are a problem, medication may be prescribed.
-These include may include anti-anxiety or mood-altering medications designed to keep your dog calm and stress-free.
+In some cases, especially if aggression or destructive behaviors are a problem, veterinary medicine may be prescribed.
+These may include anti-anxiety or mood-altering medications designed to keep the dog calm and stress-free.

-All indications point to canine autism being an ailment that dogs are born with, not an illness they contract.
-The symptoms may not show themselves right away or maybe mild.
-As the puppy ages and reaches maturity these behaviors will likely become more pronounced.
-If you believe that your dog may be suffering from canine autism, talk to your vet as soon as possible.
-The earlier treatment begins the more effective it will be.
-While there is no cure, awareness, understanding, and treatment will help your dog, and you, lead a more normal life.
+All indications point to autism being an ailment that dogs are born with, not an illness they contract.
+The symptoms may not show themselves right away or may be mild.
+As young dogs become older dogs, these behaviors will likely become more pronounced.
+For owners who believe that their dog may be suffering from autism, I suggest you talk to your vet as soon as possible.
+The earlier treatment begins, the more effective it will be.
+While there is no cure, awareness, understanding, and treatment will help the dog and its owner, lead a more normal life.

 What are the symptoms of autism in dogs?

-Autistic dogs show some of the same symptoms as autistic humans do.
-They tend to be antisocial, avoiding interaction and eye contact with both humans and other dogs.
+From my experience, autistic dogs show some of the same symptoms as autistic humans do.
+They tend to display antisocial behavior, avoiding interaction, eye contact, and physical contact. with both humans and other dogs.
 They sometimes exhibit repetitive behaviors, like tail chasing or walking the perimeter of a room.
 They can become distressed or even aggressive at changes to their environment or routine.

 Can you have an autistic dog?

-The answer to the question, Can Dogs Be Autistic, is not as simple as yes or no. Yes, dogs can show the symptoms of autism, although it is not yet possible to say definitively that canine autism exists.
+The answer to the question, Can Dogs Be Autistic, is not as simple as yes or no. Yes, some dogs exhibit the symptoms of autism, although it is not yet possible to definitively diagnose dogs with canine autism.
 Unfortunately like in humans, there is no known cause.
-A presumptive diagnosis can be made by observed behaviors and testing for raised level of certain proteins and hormones in the dog’s blood.
+A presumptive diagnosis can be made by observing behaviors and testing for raised levels of certain proteins and hormones in the dog’s blood.